ManishaIndukuri/swaglabs/readme.md

    * npm run wdio
    * npm run generate_allure_report

-   Note: We can observe screenshot at last step(failed or passed) in report.
+   Note: We can observe screenshot at every step(failed or passed) in report.